Kasautii Zindagii Kay (2018 TV series): Plot

 Hurt and rebellious, Prerna enters the Basu house, successfully exposes Komolika and gets her arrested.
 Komolika escapes prison and returns to kill Prerna, but falls down the terrace and goes missing.
 Komolika's brother Ronit, who is also Prerna's sister Shivani's ex boyfriend, attempts to kill Prerna to avenge Komolika's presumed death but she gets saved once again.
 Anurag and Prerna happily reunite and get engaged.

 Rishabh Bajaj is a successful, powerful and selfish businessman.
 He falsely frames Anurag and gets him jailed.
 Further, he asks Prerna to marry him in exchange for Anurag's freedom.
 Helpless, she agrees.
 Heartbroken, Anurag questions Prerna.
 She lies to him, hoping he moves on but Anurag remains adamant and refuses to give up on their love.
 Mr. Bajaj married Prerna so that his daughter Kukki can have a mother figure in her life.
 However, Rishabh starts falling for Prerna.
 Aware of the fact that Prerna loves Anurag, Rishabh tries to kill him.
 When his daughter Kukki ends up getting hurt while trying to stop Rishabh, he steps back.
 Anurag and Prerna reunite again.

 Vengeful, Komolika makes a comeback.
 Prerna reveals her pregnancy to Anurag and the two rejoice as they get ready to marry.
 Komolika causes Anurag's accident and everyone believes he is dead.

-1 month later

 Anurag loses his memory.
 Komolika undergoes plastic surgery and fakes an identity of being Sonalika, misusing the opportunity to make Anurag and the Basus believe that they got married.
 Anurag does not remember his time with Prerna and believes he loves Komolika.
 Prerna discovers Komolika's identity and decides to expose her but refrains in fear of affecting Anurag's memory and health.
 Komolika tries to kill Prerna and her child multiple times but fails to do so.